MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 The following requirements and configurations apply to all Q# projects.

 - All *.qs files that you want to be included in the project must be under a folder named **src**, which must be under the Q# project root folder.
 When you create a Q# project in VS Code, the `/src` folder is created automatically.
-- The qsharp.json manifest file should be at the same level as the **src** folder.
-When you create a Q# project in VS Code, a minimal qsharp.json file is created automatically.
+- The manifest file should be at the same level as the **src** folder.
+When you create a Q# project in VS Code, a minimal file is created automatically.
-- Operations and functions from source files in the project can be accessed by other files in the project by using `open` statements
+- Operations and functions from source files in the project can be accessed by other files in the project by using `import` statements

     ```qsharp
     open MyMathLib;  //opens all the callables in the MyMathLib namespace